 My name is Eleonora.
 I’m 23,

-When I go to restaurants, I must explain my allergy to the servers and ask them what dishes I should eat.
+When I go to restaurants, I must explain what I am allergic to to the servers and ask them what dishes I should eat.
 Often, I decide to take a salad or some beef, obviously without cheese, butter, or anything else that contains milk.
 If I’m unsure about something to eat, I decide not to eat it because my life is more important.
 When I go abroad with my parents or friends, we prefer to stay in a flat to cook meals at home, so I know what I eat.
-When I go to restaurants abroad, I eat beef or fish, obviously explaining my allergy and the risk of having an anaphylactic shock to restaurant staff.
-Due to my dairy allergy, I learned with my mum to modify many recipes with ingredients I could eat, obtaining great results.
+When I go to restaurants abroad, I eat beef or fish, obviously explaining what i’m allergic to and the risk of having an anaphylactic shock to restaurant staff.
+Due to my dairy issues, I learned with my mum to modify many recipes with ingredients I could eat, obtaining great results.

 Feeling different

-When I was younger, I saw my full allergy test needs as a big problem when making new friends because I felt different from my peers.
-Luckily, I grew up and understood that my allergy did not hinder me from having friends.
-Now, my friends know about my Dairy allergy and are very careful about what I eat.
-I have no shame in explaining my allergy to people because I’ve always lived with this issue with tranquillity, just paying attention to what I eat.
+When I was younger, I saw my needs as a big problem when making new friends because I felt different from my peers.
+Luckily, I grew up and understood that being allergic to so many things did not hinder me from having friends.
+Now, my friends know that I am allergic to dairy and are very careful about what I eat.
+I have no shame in explaining what I’m allergic to to people because I’ve always lived with this issue with tranquillity, just paying attention to what I eat.

-Allergy is serious; sometimes, people don’t understand the danger.
+It is serious; sometimes, people don’t understand the danger.
 They confuse it with intolerance, but they are two different things.
-When I explained the risks, they understood that allergy is not a joke.
-In conclusion, I’ve learnt to live with my allergy.
+When I explained the risks, they understood that it is not a joke.
+In conclusion, I’ve learnt to live with my issues.
 Sometimes, I prefer not to eat something if I’m not sure I can, but I can still spend a wonderful day with my friends or relatives.

 Margherita

-Living with regular Full allergy Testing is challenging.
-I have been suffering from food allergies since I was a child, but I was lucky to grow up in a family that never let me think that it was a big problem.
+Living with regular allergy Testing is challenging.
+I have been suffering from food issues since I was a child, but I was lucky to grow up in a family that never let me think that it was a big problem.
 I was educated to always ask about ingredients, be independent, and avoid food if unsure or comfortable about the dish.
-Allergies were part of me but did not impact my life negatively, even though I used to pay a lot of attention to them.
+They are a part of me but did not impact my life negatively, even though I used to pay a lot of attention to them.
 This was a normality that I had accepted until I moved to a new city for my University studies.
 There, all my reality changed.

 New people and a new environment tested and questioned me and my lifestyle, often undervaluing my condition.
 So, I started to research more and more on this issue that had always characterized me.
 I had never considered it so consciously.
 After that, I began to feel limited and different in a negative sense.
 In addition, my biggest fear became the possibility of having an allergic reaction that I could not control.